stat545ubc-2024/assignment-b4-guorunhe-design/README.md

 ## Exercise 2: Custom Pig Latin Converter
 - **Objective**: Create a function that converts words into a customized version of Pig Latin.
-- **Description**: The function rearranges and modifies words based on whether they start with vowels or consonants and adds a suffix "xyz" to each word.
+- **Description**: The function rearranges and modifies words based on whether they start with vowels or consonants and adds a suffix "bee" to each word.
 - **Tools Used**: `stringr`

 ## Getting Started